palsbo/Elpriser-for-ESPHome/README.md

 # Electricity Prices for ESPHome
 ![Screenshot](TW32.jpg)

 This is just another way to implement 'Electricity Prices' for the Northern Market in HomeAssistant using ESPHome.
+Other displays can be implementet.

 This implementation uses a TW32 SC01 Plus to display Time along with the next 6 hour electricity price and the best next 6 hours.